Augustus Saint-Gaudens: Other works

 Saint-Gaudens was also commissioned by a variety of groups to create medals including varied commemorative themes like The Women"s Auxiliary of the Massachusetts Civil Service Reform Association Presentation Medal and the World's Columbian Exposition Medal.
 Such pieces stand testament to both his broad appeal and the respect that was given to him by his contemporaries.

 A statue of philanthropist Robert Randall stands in the gardens of Sailors' Snug Harbor in New York.
-A statue of copper king Marcus Daly is at the entrance of the Montana School of Mines on the west end of Park St. in Butte, Montana.
+A statue of copper king Marcus Daly, first dedicated in 1907, is now placed at the entrance of the Montana Technological University (formerly the Montana School of Mines) on the west end of Park Street in Butte, Montana.
 A statue of former United States Congressman and New York Governor Roswell Pettibone Flower was dedicated in 1902 in Watertown, New York.

 Teacher and advisor

 Saint-Gaudens' prominence brought him students, and he was an able and sensitive teacher.
 He tutored young artists privately, taught at the Art Students League of New York, and took on a large number of assistants.
 He was an artistic advisor to the World's Columbian Exposition of 1893, an avid supporter of the American Academy in Rome, and part of the McMillan Commission, which brought into being L'Enfant's long-ignored master plan for the nation's capital.

 Through his career Augustus Saint-Gaudens made a specialty of intimate private portrait panels in sensitive, very low relief, which owed something to the Florentine Renaissance.
 It was felt he heavily influenced another Irish American sculptor, Jerome Connor.

 Over the course of his long career Saint-Gaudens employed, and by doing so, trained, some of the next generation's finest sculptors.
 These included James Earle Fraser, Frances Grimes, Henry Hering, Charles Keck, Mary Lawrence, Frederick MacMonnies, Philip Martiny, Helen Mears, Robert Paine, Alexander Phimister Proctor, Louis Saint-Gaudens, Elsie Ward and Adolph Alexander Weinman.

-New York City's PS40 is named after Saint-Gaudens.